joaop21/exth/examples/README.md

 ## Running Examples

-There are two main ways to run the examples:
+There are three main ways to run the examples:

 ### 1. Using Provider API